QuantiCZ/angular-entry-test/README.md

 ### There are two large requirements:

 1. Write your application in Angular 12 (or higher).
 We have predefined the libraries we think you may want, but you are free to change them.
 2. Connect to our mock ToDo API.
 The API is already implemented, you only need to boot it up locally.
 To do so, run `yarn api` at the root folder.
+API will be hosted at http://localhost:3000 .
+Documentation on API features can be found here - https://github.com/typicode/json-server#getting-started

 Other than that, you are not restricted in any way!
 You may use any libraries you like, and change or rewrite the template we have predefined for you.